Winter is almost over. I go outside on my patio and feel one with nature. I awaken now every morning to the sound of birds singing.

-When I was a child, one of the most wonderful experiences for me was when Mrs. Lipsky, my fifth grade teacher, took a small group of us early on a Saturday morning out to bird watch.
+One of my most wonderful experiences was when Mrs. Lipsky, my fifth grade teacher, took a small group of us bird watching early one Saturday morning.

-I suppose that is where I learned to observe the birds, be alert to their chirping and learn to identify them.
-It fostered my burgeoning love of nature that is even stronger today.
+I suppose that is where I learned to observe the birds, to be alert to their chirping and learn to identify them.
+It fostered my burgeoning love of nature that is so strong today.

 The world can be a chaotic place.
 Electronic devices fill up the silent moments, taking away the joy of just walking down a street in peace and quiet.
 We are besieged with sounds everywhere we go.

-Because of all the things that I cannot control in my environment, that I cannot mute in a loud society, this remains much the same as it did when I was a fifth grader trekking through the woods.
+I cannot control many noises in my environment, so nature works the same magic as when I was a fifth grader trekking through the woods with my teacher.

 These moments are some of my very favorite ones.
 Relying on my eyes and ears.
 Waiting for spring to come.

-This is as close as I can get right now to being on an island, surrounded by water.
-Immersed in silence, but for the sounds that nature brings.
+This is as close as I can get right now to being on an island surrounded by water.
+I can only imagine what it would be like to live in such a remote place, with only the sounds that nature brings.